LukeGT/spogtan/README.md

 - Never write repetitive YAML or JSON configs again
 - Create customisable and reusable components in a jiffy
-- Catch errors as you type them thanks to Typescript
+- Catch errors and get clever completions as you type, thanks to Typescript
 - No need to write and test bespoke code to generate your configs

 ## The basic idea